oyin25/MayWeb/README.md

 ---

 ## 📌 License

-## License
 MayWeb is proprietary software.
 All rights reserved.
 See [`LICENSE`](./LICENSE) for details.
 ---

 ## 🔗 Stay Connected